ereedsanchez/phenopi/README.md

 ## PhenoPi

-The current collectin is rough around the edges and a work in progress.
+The current collection of scripts is rough around the edges and a work in progress.

 In theory there would be 3 scripts to run.
 One overall script called install_phenopoi.sh and two others called by it, mainly install\_mjpeg\_daemon.sh and install\_rtc.sh.